oscarvargash/biol_550_2022/week_12/README.md

 ## Hyper-brief intro to python

 Python is a coding language useful for writing medium-sized scientific projects with tons of data involved.
-Beacuse python has many advantages for manipulating strings (text variables like DNA sequences), it is a useful programming language for phylogentics and DNA-related data analysis.
+Because python has many advantages for manipulating strings (text variables like DNA sequences), it is a useful programming language for phylogentics and DNA-related data analysis.

 Like R, the engine that translates and runs Python is called the ***Python Interpreter*** and there are two ways to use it: